design-hub-arc/AutoCADDrawingChecker/README.md

 ## To Do
 * Do we have a set of icons we can use?
 Like warning and "you're good" icons?
-* Add series of checkboxes to choose what criteria to grade on
 * Command line mode for easier testing (see start.Main)
 * Can I use the ARC stylesheet in the application?
 * Change AppPane to GUIController type of thing
-* Also, application class so I can store values so I don't have to manually select files every time.
 * Separate front end from back end

 ## Helpful Links